 pool history trajectories

-Use pool history trajectories [trajectory-file-substring] to list recent trajectory files or show one matching file.
+Use pool history trajectories [<trajectory-file-name-fragment>] to list recent trajectory files or show one matching file.

 | Flag | Short | Description |